Milk borne diseases: Campylobacter

-The preponderance of reported milk borne diseases arises from Campylobacter, most notably the strains C. jejuni and C. coli.
-Campylobacter is implicated in more than 80% of reported American disease outbreaks in relevance with raw milk from 2007 to 2012.
-Aside from the US, the UK also recorded around 59,000 confirmed cases of Campylobacteriosis triggered by raw milk consumption in 2016.
-As thermophilic strains, C. jejuni and C. coli can grow between 37℃ and 42℃ and they have a high biological activity rate inside host animals.
+The preponderance of reported milk-borne diseases arises from Campylobacter, most notably the strains C. jejuni and C. coli.
+Campylobacter is implicated in more than 80% of reported American disease outbreaks from raw milk from 2007 to 2012.
+Aside from the US, the UK also recorded around 59,000 confirmed cases of campylobacteriosis triggered by raw milk consumption in 2016.
+As thermophilic strains, C. jejuni and C. coli can grow between 37 °C and 42 °C and they have a high biological activity rate inside host animals.
 C. jejuni, the predominant pathogenic strain, is found to have a noteworthy genetic variation that allows them to develop diversified phenotypes, for example high resistance to temperature fluctuations during pasteurisation and anti-bacterial agents in animal hosts, and improve their adaptability to changing environments in dairy products.

-Campylobacteriosis has a relatively slow onset of 2 to 5 days subsequent to infection with a duration of symptoms of 3 to 6 days.
-Prevalent symptoms of Campylobacteriosis are fever and gastric intolerance with bloody stool.
+Campylobacteriosis has a relatively slow onset of 2 to 5 days after infection, with a duration of symptoms of 3 to 6 days.
+Prevalent symptoms of campylobacteriosis are fever and gastrointestinal intolerance with bloody stool.
 Vulnerable patients may suffer from autoimmune complications and sequelae with more far-reaching influences on their health conditions.
-Research found that Campylobacteriosis can activate immune cells and spur autoimmune responses against the patients’ own nerve cells to induce Guillain-barré syndrome (GBS) and affected patients would experience muscle weakness, pain in limbs and even paralysis.
-Similar to Salmonellosis, Campylobacteriosis can also overstimulate the immune system and prompt reactive arthritis, leading to inflammation in joints.
+Research has found that campylobacteriosis can activate immune cells and spur autoimmune responses against the patient’s nerve cells to induce Guillain–Barré syndrome (GBS) and affected patients would experience muscle weakness, pain in limbs, and even paralysis.
+Similar to salmonellosis, campylobacteriosis can also overstimulate the immune system and prompt reactive arthritis, leading to inflammation in joints.
 Therefore, patients with an impaired immune system or suppressed immune function by chemotherapy are more prone to the above lethal complications.